Worldbuilding/kaztron/dev/cogs/spotlight.md

 **Details**

-{% include note.html content='KazTron will not take any action on the scheduled date.
+{% include note.html content='KazTest - Deployed will not take any action on the scheduled date.
 The date is used to order the queue and as an informational tool to the moderators responsible for the World Spotlight.' %}